 The fair value of credit commitments is affected by changes in the credit quality of the borrower and in the market conditions for the relevant credit product between the commitment date and the measurement date.
 Because of the short period between commitment and drawdown and the variable interest rate tied to the market interest rate, market conditions only have a very minor impact.
-The fair value of credit commitments was therefore largely influenced by the change in the credit quality of the borrower, which was determined as part of the process for calculating expected credit losses from credit commitments and reported as a liability in the amount of $\mathfrak{C}54$ million (previous year: $\mathfrak{C}72$ million) under other liabilities.
-The fair value of financial guarantees also largely reflects the amount of expected credit losses and was reported as a liability in the amount of $\mathfrak{C}8$ million (previous year: €1 million) under other liabilities.
-Both expected credit losses are disclosed as a consolidated figure in note (60) Default Risk in the "Credit commitments and financial guarantees" class.
+The fair value of credit commitments was therefore largely influenced by the change in the credit quality of the borrower, which was determined as part of the process for calculating expected credit losses from credit commitments and reported as a liability in the amount of $\in 88$ million (previous year: $\in 54$ million) under other liabilities.
+The fair value of financial guarantees also largely reflects the amount of expected credit losses and was reported as a liability in the amount of $\in 4$ million (previous year: $\in 8$ million) under other liabilities.
+Both expected credit losses are disclosed as a consolidated figure in note (61) Default Risk in the "Credit commitments and financial guarantees" class.

-The fair values of financial instruments are determined on the basis of the following risk-free yield curves:
+The fair values of financial instruments were determined on the basis of the following risk-free yield curves:

-Percent EUR GBP PLN SEK CZK Interest rate for six months -0.576 0.494 3.326 -0.022 3.786 Interest rate for one year -0.510 0.758 3.770 0.045 3.902 Interest rate for five years 0.016 1.051 3.757 0.710 3.845 Interest rate for ten years 0.303 0.954 3.570 0.968 3.255
+Percent EUR GBP PLN SEK CZK Interest rate for six months 2.732 4.080 7.277 3.144 7.349 Interest rate for one year 3.027 4.460 7.302 3.331 7.348 Interest rate for five years 3.186 4.082 6.175 3.273 5.195 Interest rate for ten years 3.151 3.752 6.155 3.125 4.765

-58. Measurement Levels of Financial Assets and Liabilities
+59. Measurement Levels of Financial Assets and Liabilities

 For the purposes of fair value measurement and the associated disclosures, fair values are classified using a three-level measurement hierarchy.
-The following table shows the hierarchy breakdown for financial instruments in the classes "measured at amortized cost", "measured at fair value" and "derivative financial instruments designated as hedges".
+The following table shows the hierarchy breakdown for financial instruments in the classes "Measured at amortized cost", "Measured at fair value" and "Derivative financial instruments designated as hedges".
 Classification to the individual levels is dictated by the extent to which the main inputs used in determining the fair value are or are not observable in the market.